LeonardoDeFaveri/ContactsAPI/README.md

   <p>When a resource is successfully deleted, <b>204 No Content</b> is returned.</p>

   <h3>Resources properties</h3>
-  <p>The json representation of all the resources uses the properties name as the key.</p>
+  <p>The json representation of all the resources uses the properties name as the key.
+When providing a resource definition it must not be put into the root of the json document, instead, it must be assigned to a field that has the same name of the resource (e.g. if creating a group, the group definition must be assigned to a field named <code>group</code>), or the plural name if a collection of resources is being provided (e.g. if adding phone numbers to a contact, every phone number definition must be put into an array and the array must be assigned to a field named <code>phoneNumbers</code>).</p>

   <h4>User</h4>
   <div class="centered">
     <table class="resource_properties">